 Strength and duration of the spinal cord stimulator are controlled by the patient using a handheld programmer.
 When turned on, the pulse generator sends a current to the nerve fibers through the small wires, replacing the pain sensation with a more pleasant one called paresthesia, often described as a mild tingling sensation.

 Schedule a Consultation at the Diagnostic Pain Center

-If you have been struggling with chronic pain and would like to learn more about Austin spinal cord stimulation treatment, please contact Diagnostic Pain Center today at (512) 981-7246.
+If you have been struggling with chronic pain and would like to learn if you are a candidate for more Austin spinal cord stimulation treatment, please contact our Austin pain doctors today at (512) 981-7246.